 Periodic floor meetings are scheduled by the professional Residential Life staff and/or Resident Assistants for the purpose of planning activities and to discuss matters of common concern.
 These sessions are important and help to promote spirit and unity among the residents of a floor or wing.
-All students are required to attend the initial meeting of the academic year and should attend all subsequent meetings.
+All students are strongly encouraged to attend all meetings held for these purposes.